Top 6 Payroll Mistakes with Churches and Nonprofits!

 Never assume that because your church or organization is "exempt" from something on a federal level... it is also exempt on a state level.

-Examples of that error are SUTA and FUTA.
-Churches and nonprofits are exempt from FUTA (federal unemployment taxes), but they may not be exempt on a state level.
-Check with your state's unemployment agency.
+• For instance, while churches and nonprofits are exempt from FUTA (federal unemployment taxes), they might not enjoy the same exemption at the state level.
+It's advisable to consult your state's unemployment agency.

-Another example is with nontaxable income such as a housing allowance.
-It is not taxable on a federal level, but may be taxable on a state level.
-Check with your state's revenue agency.
+• Another example involves nontaxable income, such as a housing allowance.
+Although it may not be taxable federally, it could be subject to state taxation.
+Check with your state's revenue agency for clarity.

-Research your state employment taxes and see what your organization is exempt from and what it may not be.
+Take the time to research your state's employment taxes to understand what your organization is exempt from and what it may still be liable for.

 Payroll Mistakes #5: Paying Individual Health Insurance Premiums